Cinderella (Disney character): Accolades

 Cinderella has since become one of the most famous, recognizable and popular princesses, both fictional and non-fictional, of all-time.
 According to the San Antonio Express-News, Cinderella is one of the ten most famous princesses of all-time.
 In 2013, Cosmopolitan ranked the character the ninth greatest Disney Princess.

-In 2003 Woods received a Disney Legends award for her role as the voice of Cinderella.
+In 2003, Woods received a Disney Legends award for her role as the voice of Cinderella.
 In 2010, she died at the age of 81 of Alzheimer's disease.
-In an interview with Starlog in 2006 Woods said, "I love the idea that after I’m gone, children will still be hearing my voice [as Cinderella].”
+In an interview with Starlog in 2006 Woods said, "I love the idea that after I'm gone, children will still be hearing my voice [as Cinderella]."
 In 2013, Film School Rejects recognized Woods as one of "7 No-Name Actors Who Had Iconic Roles", ranking the actress first and writing, "Woods ... really set the bar high, as she managed to audition for the part of Cinderella without even realize she had done it."

-Lily James' performance as Cinderella in the 2015 live-action film earned her nominations for the Teen Choice Award for Choice Movie Actress – Sci-Fi/Fantasy and the award for "Favorite Movie Actress" at the 2016 Kids' Choice Awards.
-She also won the 2015 Breakthrough Award at the Harper's Bazaar Women of the Year Awards.